AmataTul/Portfolio/Stock Market Trading Simulation/README.md

 * Obtains data from a web JSON API.
 * Stores the data in CSV files on your server/development environment (AWS Cloud9 in my case).
 * Adds new data to the dataset.
-This means that tomorrow you can run the program again and it will get the latest data and run the analysis again. again.
+This means that tomorrow you can run the program again, and it will get the latest data and run the analysis again.
 * Data analysis.
 * Stores the results in a results.json file on your server/development environment (AWS Cloud9).